 ESP8266 is a SoC made by Espressif.
-For last couple of
+For the last couple of

 community around the Internet.
 Mostly because of WiFi modules built based on it